csu-arec-330/csu-arec-330.github.io/_modules/week-15.md

 <b>Lab Materials:</b> <br>
-Each student pair will be asked questions about their presentation during class. <br>
+Each student pair will be asked questions about their presentation during class. <br> <br>

 <b>Project Materials:</b> <br>